 - ColorToy 2.0: ColorToy 2.0 is a Flash based color scheme generator and picker.
 It generates complementary color schemes based on your inputted color values or randomly, which is much more fun.

 - Colr.org: Use this variety of tools to snag colors from other Web site CSS files, from flickr photos on the site, and more.
 Create whole color schemes, or borrow from ones already displayed on the site.
-If you want to view how one creative person used this site, visit this image at paintr.

 - EasyRGB: This site holds at least five different tools to help build an RGB color palette.
 Keep an eye on this site, as they have plans to completely revamp the site in March 2008.
 Tools will be easier to use, and new color collections will be added.